veeambestpractise/best-practices-guide/resource_planning/proxy_servers_intro.md

 Backup & Replication installs the necessary components, and starts the required services on that server.
 Any host in a Hyper-V cluster is automatically enabled as proxy server, when it is added to the infrastructure.
-When a job is started the backup server manages dispatch of tasks to proxy servers using its built-in [Intelligent Load Balancer](#intelligent-load-balancing) (ILB).
+When a job is started, the backup server manages the dispatching of tasks to proxy servers using its built-in [Intelligent Load Balancer](#intelligent-load-balancing) (ILB).

 ### Intelligent Load Balancing

-To specify the threshold for proxy load an administrator uses the **Max concurrent tasks** proxy setting (where a task stands for a single VM disk), Backup & Replication uses a unique load balancing algorithm to automatically spread the load across multiple proxies.
+To specify the threshold for proxy load an administrator uses the **Max concurrent tasks** proxy setting (one task will be consumed for processing a single VM disk), Backup & Replication uses a unique load balancing algorithm to automatically spread the load across multiple proxies.
 This feature allows you to increase backup performance, minimize backup time window and optimize data flow.